JukkaL/alore/README.txt

   alorec program.alo

 This creates the executable "program" (or "program.exe").
+You need to have a supported C compiler (gcc) installed and in your PATH.

+In Windows you can use MinGW (see above); you may have to add C:\MinGW\bin to your PATH (the exact location of MinGW files may differ in your configuration):

+  C:\>set path=%path%;c:\mingw\bin

-Note that the source code is directly included in the executable file.
+NOTE: The source code of your program is directly included in the generated
+      executable file.

 Software requirements